go-nacelle/process/README.md

 Initializers are run one at a time in the order in which they are registered.
 This guarantees that any service created by an initializer registered previously will be available to all later initializers and processes.

 When initializers can be run independently (for example, creating multiple SDK client instances for a list of AWS services), it is unnecessary to run them in sequence.
 Groups of such services can be registered to a `ParallelInitializer`, which will run all of its initializers in parallel.
-The initializer will block its sibling suntil all of its initializers complete.
+The initializer will block its siblings until all of its initializers complete.

 ```go
 awsGroup := nacelle.NewParallelInitializer()